After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 Decision support: 7 questions

-- Budget and timing tight? → Voice-over.
+- Tight on budget and time? → Voice-over.

 Common pitfalls (with antidotes)